foxBMS/foxbms-2/docs/tools/fox/etl/fox_etl.rst

 without any join, the configuration file for the table command could look like

 .. literalinclude:: yml/table_many_many.yml
    :language: yaml
+   :start-after: start-include-in-docs
+   :end-before: stop-include-in-docs
    :caption: Configuration for table subcommand - Many to Many

 with ``output_format`` as ``csv`` or ``parquet`` defining the file format at which all tables are saved.
-The output parameter must be the path to a folder.
+The output parameter must be the path to a directory.

 .. tabs::